 But these VMs are distinct from the ones you create with Azure Virtual Machines.
 For one thing, Azure itself manages them, doing things like installing operating system patches and automatically rolling out new patched images.
-(This implies that your application shouldn't maintain state in web or worker role instances; it should instead be kept in one of the Azure data management options described in the next section.)
-Azure also monitors the VMs, restarting any that fail.
+This implies that your application shouldn't maintain state in web or worker role instances; it should instead be kept in one of the Azure data management options described in the next section.
+Azure also monitors these VMs, restarting any that fail.
 You can set cloud services to automatically create more or fewer instances in response to demand.
 This allows you to handle increased usage, and then scale back so you aren’t paying as much when there is less usage.

 You have two roles to choose from when you create an instance, both based on Windows Server.
 The main difference between the two is that an instance of a web role runs IIS, while an instance of a worker role does not.
 Both are managed in the same way, however, and it's common for an application to use both.
 For example, a web role instance might accept requests from users, then pass them to a worker role instance for processing.
 To scale your application up or down, you can request that Azure create more instances of either role or shut down existing instances.
 And similar to Azure Virtual Machines, you're charged only for the time that each web or worker role instance is running.

-One of these has already been mentioned: the ability to run SQL Server or another DBMS in a VM created with Azure Virtual Machines.
-(It's important to realize that this option isn't limited to relational systems; you're also free to run NoSQL technologies such as MongoDB and Cassandra.)
+The ability to run SQL Server or another DBMS in a VM created with Azure Virtual Machines has already been mentioned.
+Realize that this option isn't limited to relational systems; you're also free to run NoSQL technologies such as MongoDB and Cassandra.
 Running your own database system is straightforward-it replicates what we're used to in our own datacenters-but it also requires handling the administration of that DBMS.
-To make life easier, Azure provides three data management options that are largely managed for you.
-Figure 2 shows the choices.
+In other options, Azure handles more or all of the administration for you.

 But SQL Database isn't just a DBMS in the cloud-it's a PaaS service.
 You still control your data and who can access it, but SQL Database takes care of the administrative grunt work, such as managing the hardware infrastructure and automatically keeping the database and operating system software up to date.
-SQL Database also provides a federation option that distributes data across multiple servers.
-This is useful for applications that work with large amounts of data or need to spread data access requests across multiple servers for better performance.
+SQL Database also provides high availability, automatic backups, point-in-time restore capabilities, and can replicate copies across geographical regions.

 Suppose you want to create an Azure application that needs fast access to typed data, maybe lots of it, but doesn't need to perform complex SQL queries on this data.
 For example, imagine you're creating a consumer application that needs to store customer profile information for each user.
 Your app is going to be very popular, so you need to allow for lots of data, but you won't do much with this data beyond storing it, then retrieving it in simple ways.
 This is exactly the kind of scenario where Azure Tables makes sense.